PraPaudel/PraPaudel/README.md

-# PraPaudel

-Hi there 👋
+### Hi there 👋

-Welcome to my GitHub profile!

 ## About me

-- 😊 I am a PhD student
+- 😊 I am a graduate student in the Department of Neurobiology and Behavior at Cornell University
-- 🧠 I’m currently studying how the brain learns and stores memories during social interactions
+- 🧠 I'm currently studying how the brain learns and stores memories during social behavior

 ## Sections